meghanacycarat/devop_lab/README.md

-This is the practice of devops lab
+This is the practice of devops lab. well lets see how it goes